chariotsofiron/chariotsofiron.github.io/content/01-macos.md

 # Dotfiles

 At one point, I tried to make everything work out of `$XDG_CONFIG_HOME`.
-Inevitably one tool wouldn't respect it and break the convention.
-I have since just opted to define my own dotfile structure and then symlink the files to their appropriate locations.
+Inevitably, one tool wouldn't respect it and break the convention.
+I have since opted to define my own dotfile structure and then symlink the files to their appropriate locations.

-There exist many [programs](https://wiki.archlinux.org/title/Dotfiles#Tools) to manage dotfiles but I prefer the simplicity and control of my current setup.
+There exist many [programs](https://wiki.archlinux.org/title/Dotfiles#Tools) to manage dotfiles, but I prefer the simplicity and control of my current setup.

 ```bash
 mkdir ~/dotfiles